proyecto26/ion-phaser/README.md

 </p>
 <p align="center">Inspired by the old <a href="https://github.com/jdnichollsc/IonPhaser">IonPhaser directive</a></p>

+## Demo

+Do you want to see this web component in action?
+Visit https://codepen.io/jdnichollsc/full/oRrwKM yay! 🎉

+## Getting Started

 ### Packages

 | Project | Package | Version | Links |